 Lynx operate the Marham, Three Holes and some Hunstanton coastal routes.
 Lynx Frequently Asked Questions says "Unfortunately normal bikes are not allowed on board a lynx bus.
 However if you have a bike that fully folds up you're welcome to bring this on board and stow it in the luggage pen."

-Coach Services (services to the Brandon/Thetford area) tweeted: "Folded bikes will be accepted in a suitable carrying bag that can be safely stowed."
+Coach Services (number 40 to the Brandon/Thetford area) tweeted: "Folded bikes will be accepted in a suitable carrying bag that can be safely stowed."

-We have no information on the occasional services from Sanders, Peelings, Eagles and WNCT.
+We have no information on the occasional services from Sanders, Fowlers, Peelings or Eagles but expect them to have similar rules.

 For travel further afield, try atob magazine's information on coach services.
 Why is it so difficult to take bikes on English buses?
 Our colleagues at Bath Cycle Campaign tried to help bring American-style bike racks to England, but ran into a brick wall of a government agency.